easedup/acv9/curriculum/arts-dance/years-1-and-2.md

 ## Achievement Standards {#achievement-standards}

+### Learning area achievement standard {#learning-area-achievement-standard}
+By the end of Year 2, students identify where they experience the arts.
+They describe where, why and/or how people across cultures, communities and/or other contexts experience the arts.
+Students demonstrate arts practices and skills across arts subjects.
+They create arts works in a range of forms.
+They share their work in informal settings.

+### Subject achievement standard {#subject-achievement-standard}
 By the end of Year 2, students identify where they experience dance.
 They describe where, why and/or how people across cultures, communities and/or other contexts experience dance.
 Students use the elements of dance to structure dance sequences.
 They demonstrate fundamental movement skills and safe dance practice.
 They perform their dance in informal settings.